vikas-kmr1/gymify/README.md

-functionality to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from various sources and display similar exercises, and much more._
+functionality to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from various sources and much more._

 ## The primary goals to choose this topic: